Giants vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker has three doubles, five home runs, 19 walks and 20 RBI (28 total hits).
+- Tucker has 28 hits with three doubles, five home runs, 21 walks and 20 RBI.
 He's also stolen five bases.

 Tucker Recent Games